-This is my story of coming off of two prescription anti-depressants, Wellbutrin and Cymbalta.
-I will be updating this post periodically as I taper off and end each of them.
+This is my story of tapering off of two prescription anti-depressants, Wellbutrin and Cymbalta.

 Disclaimer: this post is not meant to be medical advice.
 Please consult a physician you trust before altering medications in any way.